Welcome to the Stanford Graduate Sustainable Design and Construction Program

 Bike security is a problem on campus.
 Make sure you have a strong lock and use the bike racks.

-Student hard hats and work boots or shoes
+Student hard hats and work boots or shoes for field trips

 Students should use home addresses or a box at the Stanford Post Office for incoming mail.
 Student mail addressed to the Department of Civil and Environmental Engineering may be delayed and is not reliable.
 Outgoing campus and stamped U.S. mail may be placed in the designated boxes around campus.
-Postage stamps are available only at the Post Office.

-Please check the bulletin board outside Sustainable Design and Construction Program Administrative Office every day for notices.
+Please check the bulletin board outside Sustainable Design and Construction Program Administrative Office for notices.
 The board will include schedules for the CEE258 lectures and special seminars.
 In addition, you will see interesting information regarding academic programs, conferences and other campus activities.